awmpietro/tweet-extractor/README.md

-# Tweet Extractor Coding Test
+# Tweet Extractor Sample Application

 ## Requirements (Tested on Mac)

-- Docker 19.03.08
+- Docker 18
 - npm 1.25.4

 ## How To Run step by step